Geeoon/Fault-Injection-Finder/README.md

 For triggers, we chose to use a GPIO input to an FPGA.
 In the test code, we toggle an LED, though you could perform power analysis to for your triggers

 ## Usage
+### Dependencies
+The dependencies are listed in the `requirements.txt`.
+Install them with `pip install -r requirements.txt`.
 ```
 usage: main.py [-h] [-s INDEX] [-i MAX_ITERATIONS] [-o EXPECTED_OUTPUT] [-e EXPECTED_EXIT] [-d DESIRED_PC] [-v] [-n] [-t TYPES] [-b BINARY_ADDR]
                [-u OUTPUT_DIR] [-f BEGIN_ADDR] [-g END_ADDR]